javiabellan/strive-school-feat-eng/02. Data Cleaning - Missings & Outliers/readme.md

   - Work with SimpleImputer of sklearn (allows imputate by the mean, median, most_frequent & constant)
   - Work with MissingIndicator of sklearn (adds a boolean variable indicating the imputation of another variable)
   - Work with IterativeImputer & KNNImputer (allows stronger methods of imputation based on multivariate models)

+# Data Cleaning: Outliers

+Detecting Outliers (very rare values) are also important. (by plotting a box diagram, clipping the variable by some percentil, etc).
+The outliers must be removed from the data so that they do not spoil the models.
+There are also [advanced methods of outlier detection](https://scikit-learn.org/stable/modules/outlier_detection.html) that can be taught.